bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The Link Between Hypogonadism and Night Sweats

-Night sweats, or nocturnal hyperhidrosis, are episodes of excessive sweating during sleep that can soak bedding and disturb rest.
-While commonly associated with menopause, night sweats can also occur in men and premenopausal women, particularly in the context of hypogonadism.
+Night sweats, also known as nocturnal hyperhidrosis, are episodes of excessive sweating during sleep that can soak your bedding and disturb your rest.
+While they are commonly associated with menopause, night sweats can also occur in men and premenopausal women, particularly in the context of hypogonadism.

 Hormonal Regulation of Body Temperature

-Sex hormones play a crucial role in thermoregulation:
+Sex hormones play a crucial role in thermoregulation.
+For example:

 Mechanisms Behind Night Sweats in Hypogonadism